iter8-tools/docs/docs/tutorials/integrations/kserve-mm/abn.md

 ## Deploy candidate

-Deploy the candidate version of the backend model:
+A candidate version of the model can be deployed simply by adding a second version to the list of versions:

 ```shell
 cat <<EOF | helm upgrade --install backend --repo https://iter8-tools.github.io/iter8 release --version 0.18 -f -